NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/dungeonlagfix/+page.svelte.md

   - unlisted
 ---

-# Archive Lag
+# Dungeon Lag
-Archive lag is that dumb thing that happens when you are in a dungeon/instance and you get massive lag spikes.
+Dungeon lag is that dumb thing that happens when you are in a dungeon/instance and you get massive lag spikes.
 If you are playing Dawn Passage or something and can't get up carts, this is why.

 ## Fix
 1. Find Aura Kingdom.
 For me this is in `C:\X-Legend\AKOnlineEN`